mahavedalla/mahavedalla/docs/questions/ovada/what-advice-did-the-buddha-offer-to-married-couples.md

-# What advice did the Buddha offer to married couples?
+Question: What advice did the Buddha offer to married couples?
 Answer in Brief: -
  Category: Ovāda
 Sutta References: AN 7.59